Innovation Opportunities: Philippines

 Currently, IIPI is partnering with USPTO and IPOPHL to provide additional training and assistance to several Philippine universities.
 The universities selected for the program are Bicol University (BU), De La Salle University (DLSU), the Pontifical and Royal University of Santo Tomas (UST), the University of San Carlos (USC), the University of Southeastern Philippines (USeP), and the Western Visayas College of Science and Technology (WVCST).
 IIPI has assembled a team of technology management and commercialization experts, which is working with the universities by: discussing methods of capturing value in research output with institutional and government representatives, explaining the benefits and logistics of patenting and intellectual property commercialization activities, assessing the specific needs of selected institutions to help craft individualized plans and training programs for implementing the guide and further operationalizing TTOs, and conducting training sessions and providing in-depth, on-the-ground assistance.

-To receive additional information or to submit questions or comments, please email IIPI’s Executive Director and General Counsel Andrew Jaynes at email@example.com.
+To receive additional information or to submit questions or comments, please email IIPI’s Manager and Legal Counsel Jenna Leventoff at JLeventoff@iipi.org.

 Image © 2011 Anna Loskutova